Create this easy stack and sort ocean activity for your kids in celebration of World Oceans Week!

 - Stacking toy

 - Pencil and eraser

 - Glue gun and stick

-- Trace each stacking ring in the cardboard with a pencil.
+- Outline each stacking ring onto the cardboard using a pencil.

-- Draw sea creatures that match the size and color of each stacking ring.
+- Sketch sea creatures on the cardboard that correspond in size and color to each stacking ring.

-- Cut the toilet paper roll, roll it to the size of the stacking ring hole and glue it in the cardboard.
-Do the same to all the stacking pieces.
+- Cut the toilet paper roll, adjust it to match the size of the stacking ring hole, and securely glue it onto the cardboard.
+Repeat this process for all the stacking pieces.

 How to play:

-Match the stacking rings according to the colors and sizes of the sea creatures.
-Stack them back again in the turtle.
+- Align the stacking rings based on the colors and sizes of the sea creatures.

 PIN ME FOR LATER